New Job Vacancy at Plan International Tanzania – Technical Lead Gender Transformative Programming and Influencing

 the integration of sustainable, gender responsive and inclusive

-approaches into the project as appropriate
+approaches into the project as appropriate - Work in partnership

 with the Gender and Inclusion Specialist and project MERL staff to